rafamrslima/100days-codeup/log.md

 ### Day 81/100
 Crowdfunding web3 project -> today I refactored the api endpoints and added a feature for fetching a campaign by id.
 In the UI I added some styling with css and error handling.

+### Day 82/100
+Crowdfunding web3 project -> today I created routing in the frontend and added a campaigns page with a basic donation form.